It's time to pick up the best of 2018 Inpersonal branding.

 - The syndrome “I'm the last coke in the desert”: Diagnosis and treatment.

-- The best of 2017 at Personal Branding.
+- The best of 2017 in Personal Branding.

 - Personal brand, success and envy management.